Liveshort/MEP_SNSPD/README.md

 * Install the Windows Subsystem for Linux (https://docs.microsoft.com/en-us/windows/wsl/install-win10), choose any distribution you like, but know that the code was tested under Ubuntu-like distributions, so 16.04 or the newer 18.04 are the safest choices.
 * Open a Windows Command Prompt and enter `bash`.
 This will open a terminal in WSL.
 * Now follow the steps of the Linux preparations above, except the Python code part.
 Note that, when using the Netlib LAPACK implementation, the `ulimit` command might fail, which caused the LAPACK test suite to fail on my machine.
 The libraries, however, compiled just fine, so I could just copy them over to their designated folder.
 This will probably also be the case for you.
 * You can run Python natively on your Windows machine.
-Open the Python folder in the copy of this repo on your pc in PyCharm, Spyder or another Python interpreter of your liking.
+Open the Python folder in the copy of this repo on your pc in PyCharm, Spyder or another Python IDE of your liking.
 * Hit `run`, or the equivalent in your software.